oracle-livelabs/security/database/baseline/unified-auditing/basics-auditing.md

 ## Task 5: Disable legacy audits if it exists

-It is recommended to disable legacy audit settings in the database if it exists.
-The task highlights the steps to disable the Oracle provided default legacy audit settings in the database.
+It is recommended to disable legacy (a.k.a traditional) audit settings in the database if it exists.

+- The legacy audit settings are desupported from 23ai.
+It is highly recommended to remove the legacy audit settings before you plan the upgrade to 23ai while you start using unified auditing.
+The task highlights the steps to disable the Oracle-provided legacy audit settings in the database.

 1. Check the presence of legacy audit settings in the database